opnfv/dovetail/docs/testing/user/ovpaddendum/index.rst

 the Danube release that can be used to provide limited coverage in this area.
 However, this is a relatively new test methodology in OPNFV, additional study and testing experiences are still needed.
-We defer the resiliency testing to future CVP releases.
+We defer the resiliency testing to future OVP releases.

 5. Security

 Security is among the top priorities as a carrier grade requirement by the end-users.
-Some of the basic common functions, including virtual network isolation, security groups, port security and role based access control are already covered as part of the basic cloud capabilities that are verified in CVP.
+Some of the basic common functions, including virtual network isolation, security groups, port security and role based access control are already covered as part of the basic cloud capabilities that are verified in OVP.
 These test cases however do not yet cover the basic required security capabilities expected of an end-user deployment.
 It is an area that we should address in the near future, to define a common set of requirements and develop test cases for verifying those